Student Resources

 Singapore’s role as a major business and tourism hub makes it the perfect place to study abroad.
 Being home to many multinational companies who are headquartered in the city makes it a magnet for international business.
 In addition, Singapore has been ranked as the 2nd easiest place to do business in the world due to its strong economic growth.

-One of the main reasons Singapore is credited with such a strong economy is that they have a strong education system that supports the tremendous economic growth.
-The location of many of the world’s top schools in the city provides a dynamic work force for businesses and therefore a thriving economy.
+One of the main reasons Singapore is credited with such a strong economy is that they have a strong education system that supports tremendous economic growth.
+The location of many of the world’s top schools in the city provides a dynamic workforce for businesses and therefore a thriving economy.

-Singapore is such an easy place to conduct business that the even Switzerland has taken advantage of the opportunities for success with more than 400 Swiss companies that employee over 26,000 people there.
+Singapore is such an easy place to conduct business that even Switzerland has taken advantage of the opportunities for success with more than 400 Swiss companies that employ over 26,000 people there.

 3. Singapore is an innovation leader